Scenario: Kai identifies performance bottlenecks with Splunk RUM for Browser 🔗

 Kai opens RUM.
-From the left navigation panel, they select RUM and Browser as the source.
+From the main navigation panel, they select RUM and Browser as the source.

 Kai clicks on the LCP metric to see more in Tag Spotlight.

-Kai can also get to Tag Spotlight by clicking into any metric in the Overview page.
+Kai can also get to Tag Spotlight by selecting into any metric in the Overview page.
 In Tag Spotlight Kai can filter session aggregates by endpoint, pages, environments, operation, and more.

-In Tag Spotlight, Kai sees that the P99 loading time for the site is abnormally slow, 53.86s for Chrome users!
+In Tag Spotlight, Kai sees that the P99 loading time for the site is abnormally slow: 53.86 seconds for Chrome users!

 In Tag Spotlight, Kai found that something is causing the loading speed of the website to decrease.
-To dig deeper, Kai opens up an User session.
+To dig deeper, Kai opens a User session.
 By looking in an example session, Kai can investigate the causes of the latency issue.

-Kai opens User sessions from Tag Spotlight by clicking the User sessions tab.
+Kai opens user sessions from Tag Spotlight by selecting the User sessions tab.

-Kai sorts the User sessions by LCP duration to drill into a session with a long load time.
-Kai opens Session Details by clicking on the session ID like the following image.
+Kai sorts the user sessions by LCP duration to drill into a session with a long load time.
+Kai opens details about the session by selecting the session ID like the following image.

 In this scenario, Kai identified problems on the Buttercup Industries website performance by doing the following:

-Monitoring the Web Vitals in the Application Summary Dashboard and identifying that LCP was really slow.
+Monitored Web Vitals in the application summary dashboard and identified that LCP was slow.

 Investigated the data in Tag Spotlight and discovered there was a loading problem.

-Kai opened an User session to troubleshoot and learned that the resource loading issue was from a third party vendor.
+Opened a user session to troubleshoot and learned that the resource loading issue was from a third-party vendor.

 By helping the team improve the Web Vitals score, Kai also helped improve the search engine optimization for their site.

-To learn more about how you can optimize your experience with Splunk Observability Cloud, see:
+To learn more about how you can optimize your experience with Splunk Observability Cloud, see the following resources: